 Who will inherit your assets when you pass on?
-Let the Law Office of James F. Kajtoch assist you in planning for your future.
+Let the Kajtoch Law Corporation assist you in planning for your future.
 We can help determine whether a will or a living trust would be more beneficial and help you navigate through the confusing web of estate taxes.
 We can help keep what is yours within the parameters you set.

 Do you want to create a trust and need assistance with the timeline and pre-planning to eliminate sibling rivalry?
-You can get help from the Law Office of James F. Kajtoch.
-Payment is made at the signing of half the fees from the time you get the paperwork, with the remaining due upon the completion of the trust.
+You can get help from the Kajtoch Law Corporation Payment is made at the signing of half the fees from the time you get the paperwork, with the remaining due upon the completion of the trust.
 After signing, you will receive a draft within one week.

 Wills and Trusts

 The decisions you make today regarding your last will and testament will make your loved ones’ lives easier tomorrow.